narusemotoki/preview-lightweight-markup-language/README.rst

     (setq load-path (cons "/path/to/preview-lightweight-markup-language" load-path))
     (load "preview-lightweight-markup-language")

-This elisp depends on Python and the libraries.
+This elisp depends on Python and a libraries.
 ::

     $ sudo pip install -r requirements.txt